YoadTamar/OOP_Assignment2/README.md

   - Method 2 utilizes multi-threading to achieve almost parallel execution.
   - Method 3 utilizes a thread pool and improves over linear method but may not perform as well as method 2.

-as we can see in the example image:
+as we can see in the example image:<br>

 ![createfile](https://user-images.githubusercontent.com/119599940/211847818-ec276700-85c2-48ee-9726-3e862e62b59e.png)